freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 selection is governed by the small piece of user provided code, attached to the symbol, so called resolver function.
-Ifuncs provide the very convenient way to select machine-specific implementation of the parts of the code, without uglyness and unsafety of the alternative approach, which is runtime patching.
+Ifuncs provide the very convenient way to select machine-specific implementation of the parts of the code, without ugliness and unsafety of the alternative approach, which is runtime patching.

 Ifuncs require support both from the static linker ld(1), and from the